newrelic/nrjmx/README.md

 # New Relic JMX fetcher

-A simple tool for extracting data out of any application exposing a JMX interface.
+A tool for extracting data out of any application exposing a JMX interface.

 ## Installation